Luxembourg

 During November, St. Nicolas, known as Klees'chen, comes to Luxembourg to check and see if the children deserve any presents.
 He is also found in shops where children have pictures taken with him.
 For days and weeks before St. Nicolas Day on December 6th, children put their shoes or slippers on the windowsill or in front of their bedroom doors.
 During the night, St. Nicolas may drop chocolates or other sweets into the shoes as he travels around learning about children's behavior.
 He also visits school classrooms.

 On the Sunday before his festival, towns and cities officially welcome St. Nicolas.
-In some places he arrives by boat to be met by the mayor and aldermen.
+Along the Moselle he arrives by boat.
+Other places by horse-drawn carriage, car or rail.
+Then he is met by the mayor and aldermen.
 They escort him to the town hall, where a crowd of happy, excited children beg in verse for bonbons.
 St. Nicholas gives each child a bag filled with apples, cakes, and bonbons.

 On the Eve of St. Nicholas Day, children put plates on the table for St. Nicolas to fill with sweets and treats when he comes with gifts.
 The children also leave nice drawings, beautiful poems or other tokens of appreciation for St. Nicholas to find.
 Hay is put under the table for the donkey who carries the toys and sweets.